Useful information for PCN (Poison Centre Notification) submission

 In practice:

-Our services related to PCN notification
+Our services related to PCN notifications

 Entities required to submit PCN notifications:

-• Manufacturers/formulators: Companies producing hazardous mixtures within the EU.
+• Manufacturers/formulators: companies producing hazardous mixtures within the EU.

-• Importers: Legal entities importing hazardous mixtures into the EU from non-EU countries.
+• Importers: legal entities importing hazardous mixtures into the EU from non-EU countries.

 Distributor as an obliged notifier